Gluten-Free Strawberry Rhubarb Crisp

-- In large bowl, combine the almond flour, salt, cinnamon, and coconut sugar.
+- In large bowl, combine the almond flour, coconut flour, salt, cinnamon, and coconut sugar.
 Whisk to combine.
 Add the coconut oil and using a pastry cutter or two forks, work the coconut oil into the dry ingredients until the coconut oil is in little bits.
 Add the maple syrup and toss to combine until the mixture sticks together.
 Stir in pistachios.

 - Top the fruit with the crumble mixture.
 Bake for 25-30 minutes or until bubbling and the top is lightly browned.
 Serve with coconut whipped cream!

 Keywords: strawberry rhubarb crumble, strawberry rhubarb crisp, gluten-free crisp, gluten-free crumble

 I’m so excited for spring and all of the fresh fruit that’s on its way!
 This crisp looks perfect, Rachel!
 Wish I could dig in for breakfast!

 Oh man, you are making me SO excited for all the spring produce, Rachel!
 I’m a total sucker for fruit crisps and this one is just so gorgeous!
 Looks like a panful of spring. :D

 Strawberry rhubarb is one of my favorite combinations!
 This crisp would disappear in a hurry at our house!

 Can you believe I’ve never had rhubarb?
 Honestly, it scares me.
 I’m going to have to muster up the courage to give a try in this crisp, which looks delicous!

 I had never had rhubarb before last year, and now I’m in love!
 Thanks, Jen :)

 This crisp looks incredible!
 Love the feeling of spring that comes along with strawberry flavors :)